-The amount of debt you’re carrying is 30 percent of your credit score, so your credit card balance obviously impacts your credit score.
-Having big balances can hurt your credit score because it raises your credit utilization—the ratio of your credit card balance to your credit limit.
+The amount of debt you’re carrying is 30% of your credit score—the second biggest factor after payment history—so your credit card balance obviously impacts your credit score.
+Having high balances can hurt your credit score because it raises your credit utilization—the ratio of your credit card balance to your credit limit.

 Zero Balance and Your Credit Report

 Having a zero balance on your credit card doesn’t mean that the zero balance will show up on your credit report or that the zero balance will be used to calculate your credit score.
 Here’s why: your credit card details are reported at various times throughout the calendar month (usually on the account statement closing date).
 Because of this, your credit card balance might not be $0 on the day your credit card issuer reports to the credit bureaus, depending on whether you've used your credit card after you paid the full balance.

 For example, if you make a $100 purchase on the 5th of the month and pay it in full on the 17th of the month, but your credit report was updated on the 12th of the month, your credit report won't show a zero balance.
 Instead, it will reflect the balance on the 12th.

 Unless your balance is always zero, your credit report will probably show balance higher than what you're currently carrying.

 Fortunately, carrying a balance won't hurt your credit score as long as the balance you do have isn't too high (above 30% of the credit limit).
 Higher credit card balances are considered riskier as creditors and lenders weigh whether you can handle an additional debt obligation.

 Inactive Credit Cards